-I think the sunny Easter Weekend may have us all thinking about Summer options and when it’s that sunny I always start to think about camping so this round up is focused on your Favourite Places to Camp in the UK.
+I think the sunny weather has us all thinking about Summer options and when it’s that sunny I always start to think about camping so this round up is focused on your Favourite Places to Camp in the UK.

 Emma recommends Warcombe Farm campsite in Mortehoe near Woolacombe.
 Nice showers and toilets, big allocated pitches, and they take family groups where not many do.
 Plus you can walk to the coast path through the nature reserve from the campsite.

 Jade recommends Wild Duck in Great Yarmouth.
 They love it because there is so much wildlife about, but they have all the amenities of a Haven park, clean shower block, plenty of activities, two pools including slides and daytime and evening entertainment.

 Holly suggests we try Hogsdown Farm.
 The main boxes it ticks for them: is that it’s cheap, there’s always good availability if you’re happy to forgo electric, there’s a playground and it’s on the doorstep of some fabulous days out (Cattle Country World, Berkeley Castle and Slimbridge).

 Lauren Rye thinks the Hare & Hounds campsite should be on your list.
 Its small and friendly, you’re allowed fire pits and its only a few miles from the gorgeous sandy beaches of Camber Sands!

 Jaymee recommends Holmsley where they stayed last year and her boys had a whale of a time!
 They saw wild ponies every evening and there is so much to do in the New Forest too.
 Clare also recommends Holmsley with Camping in the Forest too – a popular place!